-Conception is the moment when a sperm cell fertilizes and egg, which initiates pregnancy and embryonic development.
+Conception is characterized as the the moment when a sperm cell fertilizes and egg, which initiates pregnancy and embryonic development.

 Date of conception calculator